Shankarrao Chavan

-Shankarrao Bhavrao Chavan (14 July 1920 – 26 February 2004) was an Indian politician who served twice as Chief Minister of Maharashtra from 1975 until 1977 and from 13 March 1986 until 26 June 1988.
-He was Finance Minister of India from 1988 to 1989 and served as Home Minister of India in the P. V. Narasimha Rao cabinet from 21 June 1991 to 16 May 1996.
-He served as Home Minister of India in the Rajiv Gandhi cabinet 31 December 1984 to 12 March 1986.
+Shankarrao Bhavrao Chavan (14 July 1920 – 26 February 2004) was an Indian politician who served as the chief minister of Maharashtra twice from 1975 until 1977 and from 13 March 1986 until 26 June 1988.

 Early life and family

+Chavan was born at Paithan Village, Aurangabad district, Maharashtra.

 Chavan completed his Bachelor of Arts from Madras University and LL.B. from Osmania University.
 He started his career as an advocate.
 He initiated the Student's Movement and gave up practice of law during the 'Quit Court' Movement in the former Hyderabad State.

 He was elected to Bombay State Assembly from Dharmabad in 1957 and to Maharashtra Vidhan Sabha from Dharmabad during the 1962 election and from Bhokar during 1967, 1972 and 1978 elections.